LtSnakePlissken/Q/docs/layer0-governance.md

 We can see list of new root node addresses and who signed it.
 But usually to make a decision, we need to check only if `on-chain` list is the same as `proposed` list.

-### See difference between proposed and on-chain root node lists
+### See difference between proposed and on-chain Root Node Lists

 Run: